Question: "What is the church?"

 The church is the body of Christ, of which He is the head.
 Ephesians 1:22–23 says, “And God placed all things under his feet and appointed him to be head over everything for the church, which is his body, the fullness of him who fills everything in every way.”
 The body of Christ is made up of all believers in Jesus Christ from the day of Pentecost (Acts 2) until Christ’s return.
 Biblically, we may regard the church in two ways, as the universal church or as the local church.

-The local church is described in Galatians 1:1–2: “Paul, an apostle . . . and all the brothers with me, to the churches in Galatia.”
+The local church is described in Galatians 1:1–2: “Paul, an apostle . . . and all the brothers and sisters with me, to the churches in Galatia.”
 Here we see that in the province of Galatia there were many churches—they had a localized ministry and were scattered throughout the province.
 They were local churches.
 A Baptist church, a Lutheran church, an E-Free church, etc., is not the church, as in the universal church; rather, it is a local church, a local body of believers.
 The universal church is comprised of everyone who belongs to Christ.
 Members of the universal church should seek fellowship and edification in a local church.

 In summary, the church is not a building or a denomination.
 According to the Bible, the church is the body of Christ—all those who have placed their faith in Jesus Christ for salvation (John 3:16; 1 Corinthians 12:13).
 Local churches are gatherings of people who claim the name of Christ.
 Members of a local church may or may not be members of the universal church, depending on the genuineness of their faith.
 The local church is where believers can fully apply the “body” principles of 1 Corinthians chapter 12—encouraging, teaching, and building one another up in the knowledge and grace of the Lord Jesus Christ.